Connect with others who understand.

 You should keep a few things in mind during your hair care routine to help keep your scalp healthy and minimize or prevent hair loss.

-In some cases, harsh brushing or combing can contribute to temporary hair loss.
 Be gentle and avoid pulling too tightly when styling, combing, or brushing your hair.
 Brushing or combing less frequently may also help prevent hair loss.
-Hair damaged by brushing or combing too vigorously usually will grow back unless the follicles are damaged.
+Hair that’s damaged by brushing or combing too hard will usually grow back — unless the follicles are damaged.

 Avoid Tight Hairstyles